Volunteering with Madison Cat Project

 • Must have access to internet and an email account

-• Have the ability to understand, remember and follow instructions and procedures; and the ability to ask questions when appropriate
+• Have the ability to understand, remember, and follow instructions and procedures, and the ability to ask questions when necessary

-• Basic understanding of cat behavior and comfort working around cats with a variety of temperaments ranging friendly to fearful to feral.
+• Basic understanding of cat behavior and comfort working around cats with a variety of temperaments including friendly, fearful, overstimulated, or feral

-• Reliable attendance and ability to work independently
+• Reliable weekly attendance and ability to work independently

 Training, Schedule, and Commitment:

-• Training provided in the general orientation followed by at least one shadow shift before working independently.
+• Training is provided in the virtual orientation followed by at least one shadow shift before working independently

-• Commitment of one weekly or one bi-weekly shift for at least 6-months
+• Commitment of one weekly shift for at least 6 months

 • Able to dedicate at least 2 hours hour per shift